Gamera: Characteristics

 All incarnations of the character have an affinity for humans (especially children) and nature, and protect them at all costs even by sacrificing themselves.
 They may also save animals, wildlife, yokai, and innocent kaiju even if they are offspring of antagonists.
 (Note: It was speculated that Gamera might have tried to save the baby Jiger within his body, and Gamera potentially didn't kill but sealed the adult Jiger and carried her back to her island to reseal.
 It was presumably an experimental attempt by film makers to highlight Gamera's benevolence, and the 1991 short film Gamera vs. Garasharp, which was based on the cancelled film project following Gamera vs. Zigra due to the bankruptcy of Daiei Film in 1971, depicted Gamera to save two hatchlings of Garasharp.)
 On the other hand, they may get mistaken by the humanity as a threat, and may face hostilities despite their intentions to protect and befriend with the humanity.

 All incarnations of the character possess several supernatural abilities, most notably telepathy, and others such as healing and reviving humans, understanding human speech, sensing antagonistic kaiju and extraterrestrial races from afar, sharing ancient memories with humans, using life forces (mana in the Heisei trilogy) for offensive and supplemental usages, and potential reincarnation.
 Mystic depictions of monsters increased after the Heisei trilogy, and there have been additional powers exclusively performed in literatures by respective divine incarnations such as materialization and time manipulation.
 The lore of Gamera the Brave also loosely connects Gamera to a deity with supernatural depictions, however his exact origin remains unclear with the sequels of the 2006 film being cancelled.

-In canonical productions, the character has never been depicted to die precisely unlike fan fictions, GAMERA 4-TRUTH and Gamera: The Last Hope; Gamera was artificially revived in the 1994 manga Giant Monster Gamera which serves as a substantial sequel to Gamera: Super Monster, the "Gamera graveyard" represented in Gamera 3: Revenge of Iris was regarded as the disposal site for defective flops to create the living Gamera, and Toto is speculated to be the reincarnation of Avant Gamera in Gamera the Brave.
+In canonical productions, the character has never been depicted to die precisely unlike fan fictions, such as GAMERA 4-TRUTH and Gamera: The Last Hope; Gamera from Gamera: Super Monster was artificially revived in the 1994 manga Giant Monster Gamera, the "Gamera graveyard" represented in Gamera 3: Revenge of Iris was regarded as the disposal site for defective flops to create the living Gamera, and Toto is speculated to be the reincarnation of Avant Gamera in Gamera the Brave.